beacon-House/admissions-bch/docs/form-component-flow.md

   - "top_50_100" or "partner_university" → masters-l2
   - "unsure" → nurture

-### Extended Nurture Form Conditions
+### Extended Nurture Form Conditions (Parent-Filled Only)
-- Only shown to grade 11 and 12 leads categorized as "nurture"
+- Only shown to grade 11 and 12 parent-filled leads categorized as "nurture"
-- If student form filler with parental support other than "would_join", categorized as "nurture"
-- For student form filler:
-  - `partialFundingApproach` = "accept_cover_remaining" → potential recategorization to bch or lum-l1
-  - `partialFundingApproach` = "defer_external_scholarships" → lum-l2
-  - Otherwise → nurture
+- **IMPORTANT**: Student-filled forms never reach this step as they are submitted directly
 - For parent form filler:
-  - `partialFundingApproach` = "accept_loans" → lum-l1
+  - `partialFundingApproach` = "accept_loans" → lum-l2
   - `partialFundingApproach` = "affordable_alternatives" → lum-l2
   - Otherwise → nurture

 ### Full Scholarship Requirement
-- Any application with "full_scholarship" selected goes to nurture category by default
+- Any non-Masters application with "full_scholarship" selected goes to nurture category by default

+### Spam Detection
+- Forms with GPA = 10 or Percentage = 100 are categorized as "nurture"
+- Tracks `admissions_spammy_parent_[environment]` event for parent-filled spam forms

 ### Counselor Assignment in Step 3
 - Based on lead category: